DannySanchez03/6ModChallenge/README.md

 ## Description

-In this Module 6 Challenge we were told to make use of the openweather api to mkae fetch calls to gather weather data for a specific city that the user entered and save the existing cities to the local storage.
+In this Module 6 Challenge we were told to make use of the openweather api to make fetch calls to gather weather data for a specific city that the user entered and save the existing cities to the local storage.

 ## Installation